STAKEHOLDER ALIGNMENT

 Successfully migrated 110 companies & 300 drivers to new mobile app

-Automatic inheritance of Platform capabilities immediately solved 56% of the classic NFRs - an effort that would take over 3 years building on the existing app
+Automatic inheritance of Platform capabilities immediately solved 56% of the classic NFRs

-What's next
+What's Next

 While we now have a fully customizable mobile app, there’s still plenty of work ahead to refine the experience: